quadram-institute-bioscience/socru/README.md

 ```

 ## socru_create
-You can create your own database.
-All you need is a single complete genome in FASTA format as input.
+You can create your own database and all you need is a single complete genome in FASTA format as input.
 Please consider pushing your new database back to the GitHub repository so that the whole community can benefit from your hard work.

 ```
 usage: socru_create [options] output_directory assembly.fasta